Special offer

 Large organisations

 Large organisations typically have over 250 employees and a formal structure that involves training and induction programmes.
-Employees in these companies enjoy higher starting salaries and perks like company cars.
+Employees in these companies enjoy higher starting salaries and perks such as company cars.

 Small and medium enterprises (SMEs)